Free Student Internet

 Wireless Network Access

-To access the internet you simply connect your wireless device to the "UOW Students" wireless network on the Hamilton campus, or "Eduroam" wireless network on the Tauranga campus, or to the "UOW Halls" wireless network in the Halls.
-To log in to the wireless networks you need to enter your full firstname.lastname@example.org into the username field to login.
-If you do not include the @waikato.ac.nz the wireless will fail to authenticate and you will not be logged in.
+To access the internet you simply connect your wireless device to the "UOW Students" wireless network on the Hamilton campus, or "eduroam" wireless network on the Tauranga campus, or to the "UOW Halls" wireless network in the Halls.
+To log in to the wireless networks you need to enter your student username and password however if that doesn't work for some reason use [email protected] (full student email address) in the username field and your student password.

 Step by Step Instructions:

 Setup / Installation Files

 For standard Windows 7, 8 & Vista desktop computers, laptops and tablets (but NOT Windows Surface RT or Windows phones) you can run the following pre-configured application that will do the setup for you.

 Enrolled students have access to a free, shared internet service via UOW Students (Hamilton) / Eduroam (Tauranga) when using WiFi and lab computers on both the Hamilton and Tauranga campuses (excluding the Halls of Residence).
 For this service there is a fixed amount of Internet bandwidth for shared use.
 Students who unfairly use excessive Internet will impact the service for all students, so students are requested to moderate their use.

 Students residing in the Halls of Residence have access to a free, shared UOW Halls Internet service in their accommodation.
 Dependent on the network infrastructure in the accommodation building the network service may be available through wired or wireless networking, or both.